-Out of all the known desktop operating system around the world, 1.93% of them is Linux.
-On a global level, Linux is most prevalent in India, Russia, and Cuba.
+Out of all the known desktop operating systems worldwide, 1.93% of them is Linux.
+Linux is most prevalent in India, Russia, and Cuba on a global level.

-However, Indonesia and the Czech Republic are not far behind in this list.
+However, Indonesia and the Czech Republic are not far behind this list.

 During 2018, Linux attained a market share of 3.97% of Linux in India.
 However, it seems to be going up regularly throughout the world, and India is no exception.

 4. Linux Runs on All the World’s Top 500 Supercomputers in 2021

 Linux might not have a proper share in the desktop market, but it is undoubtedly dominating the world of supercomputers.

 According to the latest reports of 2021, Linux Statistics on operating systems runs on all the top 500 supercomputers around the world.
 According to a 2017’s report, Linux used to run on 498 supercomputers.

 5. The Number of Linux Games Available on Steam Reached 4,060 During 2018

 There were about 4,060 Linux compatible games available on Steam during 2018.
 However, as of June 2020, the number of games available on Steam with Linux support has increased to 6,500.